 - Produced an Innov802 video designed to highlight Vermont as a place where you can find a great lifestyle and tech career.
 The video has also been adopted for use by Vermont on the state’s ThinkVermont website.

 - Worked with the Vermont Department Labor to report the number and impact of STEM/Tech jobs in Vermont

 - Help organize and participate in the annual Vermont Tech Jam career and trade show.

 - Sharing news, information and making connections through our monthly newsletter and social media reaching a tech-focused audience in and outside the state.
-Our LinkedIn group has about 2000 members, many of whom are from outside Vermont and interested in Vermont’s tech opportunities.
+Our LinkedIn group has more than 2000 members, many of whom are from outside Vermont and interested in Vermont’s tech opportunities.

 - Helping job seekers make contacts and find opportunities.

 The VTTA serves as the collective voice for Vermont’s technology business sector and careers.
 If you are a Vermont tech business, become a member and help us amplify the opportunities for your business and Vermont’s tech ecosystem.